-As of December 31, 2014 and 2013, the Association determined that its investments in marketable securities would generally be classified as Level 1 and Level 2 financial instruments as fair value is generally determined based upon quoted market prices for identical assets or based upon unadjusted quoted prices for similar assets or readily available market inputs as detailed above.
-Disclosures about estimated fair values and fair value measurements were determined by the Association based upon pertinent market data and other information available as of December 31, 2014 and 2013.
+As of December 31, 2016 and 2015, the Association determined that its investments in marketable securities would generally be classified as Level 1 and Level 2 financial instruments as fair value is generally determined based upon quoted market prices for identical assets or based upon unadjusted quoted prices for similar assets or readily available market inputs as detailed above.
+Disclosures about estimated fair values and fair value measurements were determined by the Association based upon pertinent market data and other information available as of December 31, 2016 and 2015.
 Considerable judgment may be necessary to interpret market and financial data and to develop fair value measurements in certain circumstances, and the Association's estimates of fair value may not be indicative of amounts realized at disposition.

 Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Significant estimates are employed by management in determining the functional allocation of expenses.
 Accordingly, actual results could differ from those estimates and the difference could be material.